scp222thj/MalumMenu/README.md

     - Here you can also find the most recent decompiled Among Us assemblies (the DLL files in `#resources` channel).
 I suggest using [dnSpy](https://github.com/dnSpy/dnSpy/releases/latest) to go through these.

 - [sus.wiki](https://github.com/roobscoob/among-us-protocol)
     - Useful resource to learn more about the Among Us network protocol
-    - Keep in mind that both it is slightly outdated
+    - Keep in mind that it is slightly outdated

 </details>